ashwin-rajasekar/quasar-coro/README.md

 If the handle is `nullptr`, control remains in the awaiting coroutine without suspending.
 If the handle is `std::noop_coroutine()`, control is transferred back to the resumer.

+### `await::callback<Func>`
+This awaitable is constructed with an arbitrary function object that accepts a `std::coroutine_handle` representing the current coroutine frame.
+The return value of the function object, if any, is returned as the result of the awaitable's `await_suspend()` function.
+This awaitable type is meant to allow interfacing with callback-based APIs so that they can accept the current coroutine as a callback function.

+### `await::fetch<T>`
+This awaitable is constructed with an arbitrary value that is immediately returned to the awaiting coroutine, without suspending.
+It is meant to be used as a method of synchronously passing data in cases were a normal function return is not feasible, such as getting data into the coroutine frame from the promise object.

 ## Coroutine Handle Types
 The 2 main coroutine handle types provided are `coroutine` and `unique_coroutine`.
 They represent non-owning and owning handles to coroutine frames respectively.